A Convex Obstacle Avoidance Formulation: Experimental Simulations

-From a structural standpoint, EOA introduces the fewest constraints and variables; no variables are introduced, and one constraint per obstacle is required.
+From a structural standpoint, EOA introduces the fewest constraints and variables; no new variables are introduced, and one constraint per obstacle is required.
 RCOA introduces two variables and four constraints per obstacle, yet remains computationally efficient.
 Ignoring integral constraints, the MIOA formulation requires four variables and five constraints, making it structurally the most expensive of the three.

-SCvx aggregated solver execution is significantly faster than NLP for all $\textit{P1}$ problems, but slightly slower for all $\textit{P2}$ problems, with the exception of MIOA.
-In terms of computational performance, the disparities between problems solved using SCvx are influenced by tuning.
-For instance, RCOA outperforms EOA in \textit{E\Romannum{1}}, but this trend reverses in \textit{E\Romannum{2}}.
-These variations highlight the importance of the exit criteria rather than node count alone.
-Although SCvx often converges faster, in this case, the trade-off is typically reduced optimality.

-In summary, the RCOA formulation consistently offers performance and robustness.
-The results demonstrate that its performance is on par with or exceeds that of the EOA formulation, while providing more conservative results.
-Furthermore, considering that RCOA can be applied to a convex optimization problem, as shown in Table~\ref{tbl:E1, runtime per SCP iteration}, a single convex RCOA problem of comparable size can be solved in less than $4.5\,\mathrm{ms}$.

-\paragraph{Quality of trajectory} It is assessed by evaluating violations at temporal nodes and inter-sample regions.
-Obstacle penetration is defined as the depth of penetration in the y-axis, as it aligns with the obstacle's major or minor axis.
-The maximum penetration for both environments is reported in Table \ref{tbl: obstacle penetration}.
-RCOA and MIOA inter-sample penetration is evaluated at boundary points, while EOA considers all intervals between nodes.
-For this assessment, only the $\textit{P1}$ problems are considered, as $ \textit{P2} $ simulations all exhibit violations.
+\paragraph{Trajectory Quality} Obstacle penetration is defined as the depth of penetration in the $Y$-axis, as it aligns with the obstacle's major or minor axis.
+The maximum penetration for both environments is reported in Table~\ref{tbl: obstacle penetration}.
+Obstacle penetration is defined as the maximum depth of penetration along the $Y$-axis.
+Because RCOA and MIOA define safe domains using linear half-planes, evaluating the trajectory at the discrete geometric boundaries inherently captures the maximum spatial violation.
+In contrast, EOA uses a curved elliptical boundary.
+Due to this curvature, the straight-line trajectory connecting two feasible discrete nodes may still intersect the elliptical arc (corner-cutting).
+Therefore, accurately capturing the true maximum penetration depth for EOA necessitates evaluating the continuous inter-sample intervals, ensuring a mathematically fair comparison across differing geometric formulations.
+For this assessment, only the $P_\Romannum{1}$ problems are considered, as $P_\Romannum{2}$ simulations all exhibit violations.